 Take the most amazing photos of the canyon’s dazzling display of colors, shadows and lights

-This tour begins with a stop at Horseshoe Bend overlook situated 1,200 ft above the Colorado River whose 270° bend is a testament to how powerful this majestic river really is.
-After this, head to Antelope Canyon and let your knowledgeable Navajo guide take you through the iconic sandstone corridors teeming with different shapes, colors and lights, embellished with an abundance of characteristic striations.
-To cap off your hiking experience, you can have your well-deserved picnic lunch along the stunning banks of Lake Powell!
+This tour begins with a stop at the Horseshoe Bend Slot Canyon overlook, situated 1,200 ft above the Colorado River.
+The 270° bend is a testament to how powerful this majestic river really is.
+After this, head to Antelope Canyon and follow a knowledgeable Navajo guide on guided hiking tours through the iconic sandstone corridors, teeming with different shapes, colors and lights.
+To cap off your hiking experience, have your well-deserved picnic lunch along the stunning banks of Lake Powell!

 We did a full day tour of Horseshoe Bend, Glen Canyon Dam and Antelope Canyon.
 Excellent experience.
 We had glorious blue skies all day while we were personally driven and accompanied by our gracious, polite, knowledgeable and very accommodating guide, Jonathan.
 I am NOT one to hike or even enjoy the out of doors… but he was so patient with me and made it all so do-able, that I enjoyed myself!
 He brought plenty of water and was mindful of our need to hydrate which I needed!
 I thoroughly enjoyed hearing facts & folklore of the region as he drove.
 (He was a good listener too!)
 Having a driver just makes it all so relaxing, and allowed for us to enjoy the beautiful scenery.

 All 3 sites were FABULOUS, MUST SEE locations.
 So I am grateful to RED ROCK TREKS & Jonathan, for helping me do just that.